Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: General low-energy Hamiltonian for one Fermi surface sec:H

 Suppose $\Ec_e(k)$ is the normal-state electron band of the underlying microscopic model that crosses the Fermi level at two Fermi points assumed to be at momenta $\pm k_\pm \gtrless 0$ in the 1D Brillouin zone, $\Ec_e(\pm k_\pm)=0$; all energies will be measured relative to the Fermi level.
 Importantly, since we generally assume no symmetries, besides CC, the Fermi points are not necessarily at opposite momenta; if $k_+\neq k_-$, we will refer to such situation as the {\em Fermi-point mismatch}, \figr{system}.
 The Fermi-point mismatch could be prohibited by a symmetry (spatial, TR $\Tc_{e\pm}$, or their combination, see, e.g., \appr{T}) that relates $k\rarr -k$ and hence imposes the constraint $\Ec_e(k)=\Ec_e(-k)$.

 The corresponding hole spectrum in the normal state (in the absence of superconducting pairing) is $\Ec_h(k)=-\Ec_e(-k)$ (obtained by applying CC symmetry $\Cc_+$, see below).
-The crossings of the electron and hole normal-state spectra occur at two opposite momenta $\pm k_0$, where $\Ec_e(\pm k_0)=-\Ec_e(\mp k_0)$.
-For present Fermi-point mismatch, $k_+\neq k_-$, the crossings occur at finite energies $\pm\eps_0$, respectively.
+The crossings of the electron and hole normal-state spectra occur at two opposite momenta $\pm k_0$, where